What precautions is Chester County Hospital and its Ambulatory facilities taking to make sure the environment is safe

 Yes – wait times are minimal.
 It is important for patients that have active symptoms (chest pain, pressure) come directly to the emergency room and do not present late for a complicated course of care.
-Currently, visitors are not permitted in the Emergency Department, please refer to our visitation guidelines for more information.
+Please refer to our visitation guidelines for more information.

 Is there a difference at different locations?

 No. All of our hospitals and ambulatory practices are taking the same precautions to prevent exposure to COVID-19.